marvedventures/pure-react/README.md

 # Pure React App (React Element)

-This is a Pure React App
+This is a Pure React App created using React.createElement()

 ## Table of contents